martinlackner/apportionment/README.md

 which is indeed the [official result](https://www.bmi.gv.at/412/Europawahlen/Europawahl_2019).

 Another example can be found in [examples/example.py](examples/example.py).
-An example with the Austrian National Council elections can be found in [examples/austria_examples.py](examples/austria_examples.py)
+Examples from the Austrian National Council elections can be found in [examples/austria_examples.py](examples/austria_examples.py); and examples from the Israeli Knesset in [examples/israel_examples.py](examples/israel_examples.py).

 ## References